CiscoDevNet/ncc/README.md

 (v)EINARNN-M-80AT:ncc einarnn$ pip install -r requirements.txt
 ```

 This example shows using the virtualenv tool to isolate packages from your global python install.
 This is recommended.
-Note that the versiojn of pip installed in the test environment was up to date, and so it did not need upgraded.
+Note that the version of pip installed in the test environment was up to date, and so it did not need upgraded.

+Please note that the script `ncc-establish-subscription.py` currently requires a temporarily forked version of the `ncclient` library.

 ## Python Scripts